JoshVanL/docs/docs/usage/index.md

   for you cluster.
 - [Securing Knative](./knative.md): Secure your Knative installation with trusted HTTPS connection.
-- [Enable mTLS for your pods through CSI](./csi.md): Using the cert-manager CSI driver to provide unique keys and certificates that share the life cycle of pods.
+- [Enable mTLS on Pods with CSI](./csi.md): Using the cert-manager CSI driver to provide unique keys and certificates that share the life cycle of pods.
 - [Securing Istio Service Mesh](./istio.md): Using the cert-manager